-(i) The company do not have any Benami Property, where any proceeding has been initiated or pending against the company for holding any Benami Property.(ii) The company do not have any transactions with companies struck off.

-(iii) The company do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.
+(ii) There are no proceeding that has been initiated or pending against the Company for holding any Benami property under the The Benami Transactions (Prohibition) Act, 1988 and rules thereunder. (iii) The Company does not have any charges or satisfaction that is yet to be registered with ROC beyond the statutory period.

-(iv) The company have not traded or invested in Crypto currency or Virtual Currency during the financial year.
+(iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the year.

-(v) The company have not advanced or loaned or invested funds to any other person(s) or entity (ies), including foreign entities (intermediaries) with the understanding that the intermediary shall:
+(v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall:

-(a) Directly or indirectly lend or invest in other person or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or

-(b) Provide any guarantee, security, or the like to or on behalf of the Ultimate Beneficiaries.
+(b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries

-(vi) The company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the group shall:
+(vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(a) Directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (Ultimate Beneficiaries) or
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or

-(b) Provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries,
+(b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries

-(vii) The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessment under the income tax Act, 1961 (Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+(vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961(such as, search or survey or any other relevant provisions of the Income Tax Act, 1961)